The Shondra May Mystery

 By: Wayne Brown

 The cold, damp chill of winter hung in the sky over central Mississippi on February 4th, 1986.
-It was not a day of particular significance in Forest, Mississippi, the County Seat of Scott County, but within in a short time it would be.
-By late evening that perspective on the day would change and the events of the day would launch a mystery which is still unsolved over 25 years later.
+It was not a day of particular significance in Forest, Mississippi, the County Seat of Scott County, but within a short time it would be.
+By late evening that perspective on the day would change and the events of the day would launch a mystery which is still unsolved over 30 years later.
 On this fateful day early in February of 1986, rape, murder, and mystery would visit itself on the residents of this rural central Mississippi community.

 17 year-old high school student, Shondra May, lived with her mother, father, and adopted brother, Tim, in an unincorporated community known as “Pea Ridge”.
 The community was basically a place on the road where a handful of people lived.
 It was located off of Highway 35 North in northern Scott County near the adjacent southern border of Leake County.
 Shondra’s father, Richard, worked as a riverboat pilot on the Mississippi River.
 Richard was away from home for long periods with his work up and down the river leaving Shondra’s mother, Genell, to look after the issues of parenting Shondra and her brother, Tim.
 From all accounts, Genell had been up to that task of providing a positive home environment and friends say that Shondra was a good and caring person.

-Shondra May attended a private school known as “Leake Academy” located in the Leake County community of Madden, Mississippi, a 14-mile drive northeast of Shondra’s home in the Pea Ridge community of Scott County.
+Shondra May attended a private school known as “Leake Academy” located in the adjacent Leake County community of Madden, Mississippi, a 14-mile drive northeast of Shondra’s home in the Pea Ridge community of Scott County.
 Shondra was a member of the Senior Class of 1986 and graduation was just a few short months away.
 Shondra’s routine in these winter months of 1986 included attending her daily class schedules at the academy after which she would drive back past her home in Pea Ridge to the town of Forest located 13 miles to the south.
 She worked part-time at a local McDonald’s mostly on evenings and weekends to earn extra money for her personal needs.
 On the 4th of February, according to witness testimony, Shondra had attended her school classes in the morning.
 At around 6 PM that evening of the 4th, Shondra clocked in for work at the McDonald’s with no awareness that the precious last hours of her young life were ticking away.

 Forest, Mississippi is a small town and numbering a population of just over 5,000 people in 1986.
 The surrounding area of Scott County was nearing the 20,000 mark in population in that year.
 For a small Mississippi town, Forest was fortunate in that it had acquired a local McDonald franchise.
 This likely was related to the fact that Interstate Highway 20 transited east to west just south of the small town allowing some potential draw to the fast food outlet from pass-through interstate traffic.
 For a few young teenagers in the area, it also was an opportunity to work part-time and earn a few dollars in the process.
 Shondra was among those lucky few but unknowingly was on her last night on the job.

 February 4, 1986 was a Tuesday and a rather slow one with a low count of evening traffic passing through the fast food outlet.
-It was a cold, damp and rainy night causing people to stay home and not venture out unless there was no other choice.
+It was a cold, damp, and rainy night causing people to stay home and not venture out unless there was no other choice.
 As a result, by 7:24 PM, Shondra had clocked out due to the slow customer traffic.
 Eager to get in the hours, she stayed around the restaurant for a while in the hope that the traffic would increase.
 Finally, about 7:40 PM, she gave up and decided to leave marking the last time anyone in the restaurant would see the young, hazel-eyed, brunette alive.
 Before departing, She used the restaurant phone and called her mother to let her know that she was on her way home.
 Departing the restaurant, Shondra had no way of knowing that she would never arrive home.

 Back at home, Shondra's mother, Genell, was concerned that her daughter had not yet arrived.
 More than enough time had passed for her to make the trip from Forest.
 Shondra’s father, Richard, had called and Genell expressed her concerns.
 Richard instructed Genell to contact Shondra’s uncle and have him drive the route to see if Shondra had encountered car problems.
 The search began to bear fruit almost immediately.
 As Genell opened the front door of the house, she spotted Shondra’s car sitting along the road less than 100 yards from the house.